ysonic2021/Mini-DSO-master/README.md

 * BRT(Brightness): Adjust OLED Brightness.
 ## Operations
 ![image](Ver.0.3/img/operation.jpg)
-All operations are completed by the EC11 Encoder.
+The EC11 Encoder completes all operations.
 The input include single click, double click, long press, rotate and rotate while pressing.
 It seems a little complicated, don't worry, there are details below.
 The resources of this encoder have been almost exhausted.
 If there are new features, may need additional input component.
 ### Main Interface - Parameter Mode
 * Single Click Encoder: Run/Stop sampling.
 * Double Click Encoder: Enter Wave Scroll Mode.